Information You Need to Know to Help You Build Your Bracket in 2025

 Building a bracket is easy.
 Building a perfect bracket is effectively impossible, so you are not likely to achieve such a lofty goal.
 With 68 teams, there are 147,573,952,589,676,412,928 possible brackets (if one only considers the 64 teams in the main bracket, excluding the First Four. the number drops to 9,223,372,036,854,775,808).
 Since not all brackets are equally likely, the odds of creating a perfect bracket are better than these numbers indicate, albeit still quite remote.
 That being said, even building a good bracket is challenging.
 It is difficult to imagine teams seeded No. 1, No. 2, or No. 3 losing early in the tournament, yet they do, with great regularity.
 The challenge is deciding which of (and when) these seeds will lose.
 However, there are some patterns that have consistently emerged to help you avoid a bad bracket.

 In the round of 64, the 5-12 upset gets a great deal of attention.
-In the 38 tournaments from 1985 through 2023 (there was no 2020 tournament), the No. 12 seeds had a 53-99 record.
-In fact, in 16 of the past 38 tournaments, two or three No. 12 seeds advanced to the round of 32.
+In the tournaments from 1985 through 2024 (there was no 2020 tournament), the No. 12 seeds had a 55-101 record.
+In fact, in 16 of the past 39 tournaments, two or three No. 12 seeds advanced to the round of 32.
 What gets less attention is the 6-11 upset.
-In the 38 tournaments from 1985 through 2022, the No. 11 seeds had a 58-94 record.
-Moreover, in 18 of the past 38 tournaments, two, three, or all four No. 11 seeds advanced to the round of 32.
-Collectively, an average of 4.68 teams seeded No 11 or lower (worse) advanced to the round of 32.
-Also, in 30 of the past 38 tournaments, four or more teams seeded No 11 or lower (worse) advanced to the round of 32.
-Surprisingly, an average of 1.75 teams seeded No. 13 or lower (worse) have won in this round, though picking one such upset is risky.
+From 1985 through 2024, the No. 11 seeds had a 61-95 record, outperfoming No. 10 seeds.
+Moreover, in 19 of the past 39 tournaments, two, three, or all four No. 11 seeds advanced to the round of 32.
+Collectively, an average of 6.28 teams seeded No 10 or lower (worse) advanced to the round of 32.
+Also, in 31 of the past 39 tournaments, four or more teams seeded No 11 or lower (worse) advanced to the round of 32.
+Surprisingly, an average of 1.77 teams seeded No. 13 or lower (worse) have won in this round, though picking one such upset is risky.
 Also, in both 2018 and 2023, a No. 16 seed defeated a No. 1 seed, the only such occurrence in the Men's tournament.
 Can we expect it to occur regularly?
-No one can predict the when, but we now know that the "if" is indeed possible.
+No one can predict the "when", but we now know that the "if" is indeed possible.

 The Final Four draws the most attention.
 The following table gives the probabilities (based on our model) for the number of No. 1 seeds that reach this round (numbers do not add to one due to rounding).